Skip to main content

 eInvoicing refers to generating, transmitting, receiving, and storing invoices in a structured digital format, typically XML or UBL.
 Unlike traditional paper invoices or unstructured digital formats like PDFs, eInvoices let you leverage automated processing, reducing manual errors and inefficiencies.

-Three key differences between traditional invoicing and eInvoicing
+Five key differences between traditional invoicing and eInvoicing

 For more on automation, check out the article on our smart data extraction with OCR technology to learn how it improves accuracy in invoice processing.